 WHAT IS POSTPARTUM DEPRESSION?
 CAUSES, SYMPTOMS, AND TREATMENT

 Childbirth brings joy to parents and families, especially when the pregnancy is planned.
 Nevertheless, it could also come with other strong emotions like anxiety and fear.
-These emotions are normal and should be felt as humans.
+These emotions are normal to be felt as humans.
 However, the problem starts when they intensify and become extreme, resulting in a medical condition called postpartum depression.
 It is a kind of depression that requires urgent and long-term medical attention.

 Just as women experience many body changes during pregnancy and delivery, their mental states could also change.
 This article will discuss what postpartum depression is all about, its symptoms, and how it can and should be treated.